 The link between dairy tolerance and your microbiome

 The truth is, about three-quarters of the world's population are already "lactose maldigesters," explains Dennis Savaiano, PhD, Meredith Professor of Nutrition Policy at Purdue University, who's studied lactose digestion for four decades.
 This means your body doesn't produce very much lactase—the enzyme that breaks down lactose—on its own.
+(You probably know people have issues with gluten too, which is when a gluten intolerance test comes in handy.)

 Up until ages three to five, we all have pretty high levels of intestinal lactase.
 After that, there's a steep drop-off for most.
 (About one-quarter of the world's population has a genetic mutation that allows them to keep producing lactase in high doses, says Savaiano—lucky them.)